telerik/winforms-docs/calendar/localization/properties-that-can-be-localized.md

 ---
 title: Properties that can be Localized
-page_title: Properties that can be localized | UI for WinForms Documentation
+page_title: Properties that can be localized | RadCalendar
 description: Properties that can be localized
 slug: winforms/calendar/localization/properties-that-can-be-localized
 tags: properties,that,can,be,localized